-Resource Room (Kimball) - Move to the back of the room to make room for other children to enter.
+Title I classroom- Move to the back of the room to make room for other children to enter.

-Title I classroom - Go to the Resource room.
+Resource Room - Go to the Title 1 room.
 Move back as far as possible in the room.

-Music/Art - Go to the Resource room, walking on the left side of the hall.
+Music - Go to the Resource room, walking on the left side of the hall.
 Move back as far as possible in the room.